AlisonV2/av2-music-app/README.md

 # Music App - Vue.js & Firebase

 Music Player with a user interface.
-The user can add, edit or remove songs once he registered.
+The user can add, rename or remove songs once he registered.
+Only users can comment.
 ## Features

 - Music player